marionettejs/backbone.marionette/docs/marionette.nextcollectionview.md

 ### NextCollectionView's `attachHtml`

-By default the NextCollectionView will append the HTML of each ChildView into the element buffer, and then calls the DOM Mixin's [appendChildren](./dom.mixin.md#appendchildrenel-children) once at the end to move the HTML into the collection view's `el`.
+By default the `NextCollectionView` will append the HTML of each ChildView into the element buffer, and then calls the DOM API's [appendContents](./dom.api.md#appendcontentsel-contents) once at the end to move the HTML into the collection view's `el`.

 You can override this by specifying an `attachHtml` method in your view definition.
-This method takes two parameters and has no return value.
+This method takes one parameter and has no return value.

 ```javascript